jadupl2/sadmin/README.md

     * You will able to view the History file from the Web Interface.
     * And you can also look at them from the command line.
     * You control the maximum of lines you want to keep in the RCH file.
-    * If you don't want to use the RCH file, you have to option to disable it.
+    * If you don't want to use the RCH file, you have the option to disable it.
 * With the "srch" command, you can even have a status of all your scripts that ran in your server farm.
 * Use SADMIN wrapper and run your existing using the SADMIN tools
   * $SADMIN/bin/sadm_wrapper.sh $SADMIN/usr/bin/yourscript.sh